-The need for vegetation management is to be evaluated by WT or other responsible party in consultation with technical experts prior to the start of a project.
-Where project conditions warrant it, a Vegetation Management Plan that may include such components as a Tree Protection Plan or an Integrated Pesticide Management Pan, will be developed by an ecological specialist retained by WT or other responsible party.
-Construction contractors are to implement identified measures during the project to manage vegetation appropriately.
+The need for vegetation management is to be evaluated by the construction manager and / or contractor in consultation with WT and technical experts prior to the start of a project.
+Where project conditions warrant it, a Vegetation Management Plan that may include such components as a Tree Protection Plan or an Integrated Pesticide Management Pan, will be developed by an ecological specialist retained by the construction manager and / or contractor.
+The construction manager and / or contractor must implement identified measures during the project to manage vegetation appropriately.
 The Vegetation Management Plan can be modified as necessary to mitigate against adverse impacts from project-related activities.